Drop in the Ocean

 Street?
 How did I get onto a street?
 I distinctly remember going to sleep in my bed.

-Before I could think, the swarming mass of people opened up to my left, about in the centre of the crossing.
+Before I could think, the swarming mass of people opened up near the centre of the crossing, to my left.
 Amid the crowd emerged a small boy.
 The sea of people had parted either side of him, like water before an island of white and black tarmac, but there did not seem to be any reason why.

 I had turned my head swiftly, hoping to get a better view of this peculiarity, then wished I hadn’t as my head gave its complaints with a thunderous throbbing.
 I wondered if this was how a hangover felt.